• home

 Installation Help:

 Installing the software is typically an easy process, and extensive documentation is available on ESRI's website.
-The GIF is unable to provide software installation assistance.
-Please see the ArcGIS Desktop quick start guide for more detailed instructions if necessary.
-When referring to the documentation keep in mind: the Education Edition is a "single use" version; you do not need to install the License Manager software.
+The GIF is unable to provide extensive software installation assistance.
+Please see the ArcGIS Pro quick start guide for more detailed instructions if necessary.

 Education Edition FAQs: